ptz0n/homebridge-verisure/README.md

 > [Verisure] MFA is enabled for user.
 Please see README.

 In 2021 Verisure started enrolling MFA which requires you to obtain a long lived token.
 This token is used instead of a `password` in your config and will need to be renewed yearly.
-After installing the plugin, run `npx verisure` in your terminal.
+After installing the plugin, run `npx verisure` in your terminal and copy the output values into your config.

 ```bash
 $ npx verisure